JHAJI01/-The-Pi-ricians/README.md

 ## Requirements

-To run the project, you need to have the following Python libraries installed:
+To run the project, you need to have the following Python libraries installed:-

 - `pandas`: For data manipulation.
 - `numpy`: For numerical operations.